bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

+1a.
+An adaptive website is an website that is designed to use @media styles to make it fit properly on the page.
+A fully repsonsive website is a website that is designed to use media styles, and percentages for widths to make sure that it can fit a bunch of different sizes for the website outside of the hard coded dimensions you specify with the media tags.

+2a.
+A mobile first design is a website that is built by starting from the way the site will look for mobile generally, and then will create different versions of page using the mobile page as a base.
+The desktop first design is a website that is built by starting from building the desktop version of the site, and then scaling the site down to the mobile version.

+3a.
+Setting the font-size to 62.5% changes the default size used by CSS/HTML to base 10 instead of base 16.
+This is because 10/16=62.5%.

+4a.
+Preprocessing is a process by which you can write CSS in a different way than CSS is typically generated.
+It's a method to create a mapping that will make the code easier to write an organize.
+I suppose it could be compared to using a translater.

+5a.
+My favorite concept in preprocessing are the mixins.
+The mixins allow you to have a functionality similiar to variables, which is great, because variables make it much easier to reuse and organize code.
+The concept that gives me the most trouble are the parametric mixins, but only because they are supposed to be used with @media typically, and unforunately, @media still gives me some trouble.

 ## Project Set Up

 Follow these steps to set up your project: